North Melbourne Football Club: Disregarded by the VFL

 North continued on in the depleted VFA, emerging as a powerhouse, finishing 2nd in 1897, 1898 and 1899.
 In 1903, after 34 years of competing, the club won its first premiership, defeating Richmond in the final.
 The club became back to back premiers in 1904 after Richmond forfeited the grand final due to the appointment of an umpire whose performance when the two teams met earlier in the year was severely criticised by Richmond players and officials.

 North merged with fellow VFA football club West Melbourne in 1907, which at the time had lost its home ground.
 The joint venture saw a chance of promotion, and the club applied for admission to the more prestigious VFL in 1908, but Richmond and University were admitted instead.
-North was kicked out of the VFA during the 1907/08 offseason as a result of applying to join the VFL, before the local community reestablished the North Melbourne Football Club under a new committee, successfully enabling the club to play in the VFA in the 1908 season.
+North was kicked out of the VFA during the 1907/08 offseason as a result of applying to join the VFL, before the local community re-established the North Melbourne Football Club under a new committee, successfully enabling the club to play in the VFA in the 1908 season.